 The result was astonishing.
 When Amnesty supporters wrote letters to the Brazilian authorities Professor Rossi’s torture stopped and he was later released.

-Forty years on, it's as important as ever
+Fifty years on, it's as important as ever

 Urgent Actions remain a vital part of our campaigning for individuals, families or communities at risk.

 165,000 people from all over the world are members of the Network, and 13,000 of you here in the UK are ready and waiting for emails from us that will ask you to send a letter, email, or fax to help protect someone.